Understanding Feline Stress Triggers

 For those particularly long journeys, remember that hydration is key.
 Offering water during breaks can keep your cat comfortable and help prevent dehydration.
 If your travel buddy is usually a chow-hound yet turns up their nose at food while on the road, don’t worry too much; many cats prefer to eat in the privacy of their own home and might be too anxious to eat while traveling.

 Last but not least, once you’ve arrived at your destination, give your cat time to acclimate to their new temporary digs.
-Open that carrier up and let them explore when they’re ready – on their terms.
+Open that carrier up and let them explore when they are ready – on their terms.
 By offering patience and a calm presence, you’re giving your cat the best travel experience possible—one where security blankets aren’t just physical but emotional too.

 Implementing Stress-Reducing Strategies at the Veterinary Clinic